Your Financial Life

 The holiday season is just around the corner.
 And while the holidays are supposed to be a time of good cheer, the hustle and bustle of the season can lead to the stress of balancing holiday shopping, decorating, entertaining and more.

 Holiday spending can add up quickly.
-More than a third of Americans plan to spend $1,000 or more on holiday-related purchases this year.
 By creating a holiday budget, you can take control of your finances and turn unexpected expenses into intentional decisions this season.
-Scott Haen, Consumer Banking Regional Manager, shares ten ways to budget and save so you can enjoy the holidays without sacrificing your long-term financial goals.
+This article shares ten ways to budget and save so you can enjoy the holidays without sacrificing your long-term financial goals.

 1. Prioritize saving throughout the entire year.